Dmitry Kiselyov: 2016 US presidential election

 Kiselyov described the 2016 United States presidential election as "the dirtiest campaign in the history of the United States", and that "It has been so revoltingly foul that there is real disgust at the fact that ... they still talk of democracy in America".
 He also repeated unfounded allegations of electoral fraud throughout the election, claiming that they made 1990s electoral fraud in Russia look like "simple child's play in comparison".
 Following the election of Donald Trump as the president-elect, Kiselyov praised Trump as an "anti-establishment" candidate, welcoming his readiness to co-operate with Putin.
 In early 2017, Kiselyov stopped praising Trump and said he was more dangerous and unpredictable than North Korean leader Kim Jong Un.

 2022 United Kingdom nuclear threats

-On 1 May 2022, Kiselyov threatened then-Prime Minister Boris Johnson with nuclear annihilation on his Sunday night news show, claiming without evidence, the United Kingdom and Ireland could be "plunged into the sea" and turned into a "radioactive wasteland" by a single Russian underwater nuclear strike.
+On May 1, 2022, Kiselyov openly threatened Prime Minister of the United Kingdom Boris Johnson with nuclear annihilation on his Sunday night news show claiming, without credible evidence, the United Kingdom and Ireland could be "plunged into the sea" and turned into a "radioactive wasteland" by a single Russian underwater nuclear strike.
 A week after his nuclear threat, Kiselyov was pictured at the five-star Jumeirah Al Qasr hotel in Dubai with his eighth wife.

+2025 Armenia

+On January 12, 2025, Russian Ambassador in Armenia Sergey Kopyrkin was summoned to the Ministry of Foreign Affairs of Armenia following statements made by Kiselyov during the Vesti Nedeli TV program.
+The Armenian government expressed concern over the program's content, which it described as containing "artificially generated narratives" aimed at undermining the sovereignty and territorial integrity of Armenia.
+Mkhitar Hayrapetian, the Armenian Minister of High-Tech Industry, informed reporters that the airing of Kiselyov's program could face a potential block within Armenia.